 It’s illegal to offer happy hours or to advertise free food.

-Beer above 4% ABV may only be sold in bottles in restaurants, bars, breweries, and state monopoly liquor stores.
+Beer above 4% ABV may only be sold in bottles in restaurants, bars, breweries, and state government monopoly liquor stores.

 Is Utah the champion of weird alcohol laws?
 Don’t decide until you read the really weird alcohol laws of Virginia.

 No beer may be served in containers holding over 32 ounces.
 That’s regardless of how many people may be sharing it.

 State law prohibits either holding a drink or drinking alcohol while dancing.

 No more than one drink may be served to any customer at one time.
 Nor does it doesn’t matter if the customer is buying for others.

 It’s illegal to give people alcohol, “directly or indirectly,” to try to influence how they vote.

 State law prevents restaurants from advertising their happy hours in the media.

 A licensed restaurant may advertise its happy hour special on a sign no bigger than 17″ by 22.”
 That sign may only note that there is happy hour, or drink specials.
 However, it may not state what those specials are.
 And the sign may only be displayed during the specified happy hour time.